nezvers/sokol_template.zig/README.md

 ## Build and Run

-The main branch is supposed to work with the current zig-dev version (but may fall behind from time to time).
+The main branch is supposed to work with the Mach nominated zig version (but may fall behind from time to time).
+Download it from [Here](https://machengine.org/about/nominated-zig/)

 Check the git branches for use with older Zig versions.

-To build and run the native version:
+To build and run the native version from root directory:

 ```bash
 zig build run